NevermoreCY/wenet_nst/examples/aishell/NST/readme.md

 # Guideline

 ## Data preparation:
-You can run , we assumed that you follow the data pre-process steps from -1 to 3 in aishell1/s0/run.sh to prepare your dataset.

-For each train,valid and test set, a data.list file should be prepared, each line of the file is the path to the shards.
+To run the guideline, you should download aishell1 and wenetspeech data using script from the "s0" example in wenet.
+We extracted 1khr data from WenetSpeech and data should be prepared and stored in the following format:

+A data.list file contains paths for all the extracted wenetspeech data.

-For unsupervised data, all the audio datas (id.wav) and labels (id.txt which is optional) should be prepared and stored in data/train/wav_dir.
+For unsupervised data, all the audio data (id.wav) and labels (id.txt which is optional) should be prepared and stored in wav_dir.

-utter_time_file should
+A Json file containing the audio length should be prepared in utter_time.json If you want to apply the speaking rate filter.

+we include a tiny example under local/data to make it clearer for reproduction.
 ## Initial supervised teacher:
 ``` sh
 bash run_nst.sh --dir exp/conformer_test_fully_supervised --supervised_data_list data_aishell.list --data_list wenet_1khr.list --dir_split wenet_split_60_test/ --out_data_list data/train/wenet_1khr_nst0.list --enable_nst 0